Looking to Get Your Long-Term Program Started? Here are a Few Ideas!

 - Create a city ordinance.

-- Require a Long-term Stormwater Management Plan (commonly referred to as an LTSMP) on all new construction and redevelopment projects.
+- Require a Long-term Stormwater Management Plan (commonly referred to as an LTSMP) for all new construction and redevelopment projects.

 - Provide pre-construction approval of the LTSMP.

 - Obtain a maintenance agreement from the owners or operators of the property.

 - Oversee inspection and maintenance requirements.